Karl von Tubeuf: Life

 founded and edited Praktische Blätter für Pflanzenschutz (Practical Journal for Plant Protection) in 1898.

-He and Lorenz Hiltner founded Naturwissenschaftliche Zeitschrift für Land- und Forstwirtschaft (Scientific Journal for Agriculture and Forestry) which ran from 1903-1920.
-Tubeuf also founded and edited Blätter für Naturschutz (Journal for Nature Conservation) and served as editor of Zeitschrift für Pflanzenkrankheiten und Pflanzenschutz (Journal of Plant Diseases and Plant Protection) from 1925-1936.
+He and Lorenz Hiltner founded Naturwissenschaftliche Zeitschrift für Land- und Forstwirtschaft (Scientific Journal for Agriculture and Forestry) which ran from 1903 to 1920.
+Tubeuf also founded and edited Blätter für Naturschutz (Journal for Nature Conservation) and served as editor of Zeitschrift für Pflanzenkrankheiten und Pflanzenschutz (Journal of Plant Diseases and Plant Protection) from 1925 to 1936.

-Tubeuf was the founding chairman of the Association for Nature Conservation in Bavaria, established on June 26, 1913 by the State Committee for Nature Conservation, the Bavarian Botanical Society, the Bavarian Ornithological Society and the Association for Natural History, with the support of Rupprecht, Crown Prince of Bavaria.
+Tubeuf was the founding chairman of the Association for Nature Conservation in Bavaria, established on 26 June 1913 by the State Committee for Nature Conservation, the Bavarian Botanical Society, the Bavarian Ornithological Society and the Association for Natural History, with the support of Rupprecht, Crown Prince of Bavaria.

 Botanical Recognition

 The fungi genus Tubeufia (Penz. & Sacc., 1897; family Tubeufiaceae) commemorates his name.

 Published works

 His book Pflanzenkrankheiten durch kryptogame Parasiten verursacht, (1895) was later translated into English and published as Diseases of plants induced by cryptogamic parasites (1897).
 Other noted works by Tubeuf include: